jacobpalm/costa/_posts/2008-08-18-site-online.md

-Site online again by Jacob Palm on August 18th, 2008
+---
+layout: post
+title:  "Site online again"
+img: 2008-08-18.png
+---

-Click to enlarge I've had a long break from programming.
+I've had a long break from programming.
 Almost a year, in fact.
 But in the past three weeks I've been trying out several new design ideas for Costa.
 And I'm not just talking about the design of the interface - I'm talking about the underlying design, about how everything should work.
 I've come to a conclusion.

 Although Costa has been in development for several years, version 1.0 still hasn't been released.
 Back in the good ol' days, I used to release a new version frequently.
 But ever since I switched to from single-tasking and hard coded programs to a single, task-swapping and scripting based program development has slowed down.
 This is all because of one thing: As every program for Costa was to be written in Costa's own scripting language, I had to define and code a parser for that scripting language first.
 This proved to be a huge task, and all my time went into the scripting language.